simshadows/solves/documentation/development/feature_proposals.md

     - The web app generator should just make use of this library.
 - **Alterernative Web Front-End Tooling Support** [LOW PRIORITY]
     - E.g. Angular or Vue.
+- **Responsive Design (i.e. support for mobile devices)** [LOW PRIORITY]
+    - This probably already comes with component libraries, but this won't be validated.
+    - *IMPORTANT: Maybe we should develop for mobile-first for the MVP?
+That's a popular development technique, and for good reason since mobile is the harder platform to design for.*
+- **Alternative Platform Support** [LOW PRIORITY]
+    - E.g. developing native apps for Windows, MacOS, Linux, Android, iOS, etc.
+    - Probably using React Native and/or Electron to exploit heavy code sharing with the web app.

 ## Draft Proposals